 Thank you.
 Your next question comes from Johan.
 Please go ahead.

-Okay, got it.
+OK, got it.
 Thank you.
 Those were all of my questions.

 Thank you.
 Your next question comes from Christian.
 Please go ahead.

-I don't have that on top of my head.
+No, I don't have that on top of my head.

 You can say that the growth rate on online sales is definitely over 20.

 So that would be around 14 million in the second quarter.
-No,

-But it was a double digit growth.
+But it was a double-digit growth?

 No, not in our sales.
+Okay.

-It's about somewhere between five and 10 million.
+It's somewhere between 5 and 10 million.

-us.
 Okay, perfect.
 Thank you.
 That's all from me.

 Okay, that concludes our Q&A session.
 Back to you guys for any closing comments.